leportella/studies/DataScience/Concepts.md

 many clusters to create.
 The output is a set of K cluster centroids and a labeling of X that assigns each of the points in X to a unique cluster.
 All points within a cluster are closer in distance to their centroid than they are to any other centroid.

+**Statistical models**: are ideal, mathematical representations of observable characteristics.
+Models are best divided into two components.
+The structural componenent (or structural model or signal) specifies the relationship between explanatory variables and the mean (or other key feature) of the outcome variables.
+The "random" or "error" component of the model (or error model or noise) characterizes the deviations of the individual observations from the mean.
+Note that "error" doesn't mean "mistake".